 If you want to grow friendships and relationships, you should be located close to those people.
 Community!

 Similarly, I leased a studio space and to help with rent I subleased half of it out to someone.
 That someone was a director named Amit.
 When I met him he seemed reliable and normal (and by “normal” I mean emotionally-stable).
 Fast forward a couple years and we’ve become close friends!
 Because during that time we’d see each other every day all day at the office.
-You can’t help but get to know someone when you are in the same room.
+You can’t help but get to know someone when you are hanging out with someone in the same room.

 In the office, we were the first to see each other in good moods, bad moods, and how we deal with life.
 I’ve even helped him on a few of his film projects.
 Was I seeking out a new friendship when I was looking for someone to rent my studio?
 Nope.